Student leader arrested ahead of rally

-Student leader Parit Chiwarak was arrested on Friday as tensions rise ahead of a major pro-democracy rally planned for Sunday in Bangkok.
+Student leader Parit Chiwarak was arrested on Friday on multiple charges including sedition, as tensions escalate ahead of a major pro-democracy rally planned for Sunday afternoon in Bangkok.

-The arrest took place as the Thammasat University student prepared to join an anti-government event in Nonthaburi.
-Police picked Mr Parit up by the arms and legs to drag him into a car after he refused to go.
+The arrest took place at Muang Thong Thani as the Thammasat University student prepared to join an anti-government event in Nonthaburi.
+After a Metropolitan Police Bureau official read out the arrest warrant, four plainclothes officers picked Mr Parit up by the arms and legs to drag him into an unmarked car after he refused to go.

 Dozens of onlookers used their phones to take videos that were posted to Twitter, where #SaveParit started trending instantly, attracting 1.6 million tweets as of 9.30pm.